 - Any date showing a SOLD OUT message means that we have reached our building capacity and additional tickets are not available.
 Please choose another day to visit.

-- Science Center Members must reserve (free) tickets online before visiting.
+- Science Center Members are encouraged to reserve (free) tickets online before visiting.

 The Connecticut Science Center provides hand sanitizer dispensers on every floor as a convenience for our guests.
 Sanitizers are filled with the recommended germ-killing products.
 While hand sanitizer is an accepted germ-cleaning method, health officials strongly encourage hand washing with soap and water as is the most effective way to limit the spread of germs.
 Restrooms are plentiful and conveniently located on every floor and in every exhibition gallery.